Priyanshu078/tiktok_clone/README.md

-# tiktok
+# tiktok_clone

-A new Flutter project.
+It is tiktok clone developed using flutter and firebase.

 ## Getting Started